lytical/lyt-spa/README.md

 }
 ```
 when compiled, will generate and register an [express middleware](https://expressjs.com/en/4x/api.html#middleware-callback-function-examples) function.
-if a `path` is not specified in the handler's decorator, then the default path will be relative to the module's path under the node sub-folder.
+if a `path` is not specified in the handler's decorator, then the default path will be relative to the module's path from the `/node` sub-folder.
-so for the request handler above, it's path will be `/item/sizes`. you can read more about handlers [here...](/node#request-handlers).
+so for the request handler above, it's path will default to `/item/sizes`. you can read more about handlers [here...](/node#request-handlers).